-- Benefit from a comprehensive set of career services to help equip you for success as you work to change career paths or advance in your current position.
+- Benefit from comprehensive career services to help you succeed in changing career paths or advancing in your current position.

-- You are currently a technical professional, such as a web developer, network administrator, or help desk technician, who wants to better understand how to keep data secure.
+- You are a technical professional, such as a web developer, network administrator, or help desk technician, who wants to better understand data security.

-- You are a manager in a company whose revenue depends on the confidentiality, availability, and integrity of client data.
+- Your career success and corporate revenue depends on the confidentiality, availability, and integrity of client data.

-- You are looking to move into Cybersecurity from an already technical field, such as systems administration.
+- You want to move into cybersecurity from a technical field, such as systems administration.

-- You are a tech enthusiast looking to get your foot in the door in the world of networking and security.
+- You are a tech enthusiast who wants to join the networking and security field.

 Building On The Basics

-Achieving your goals in cybersecurity requires not only deep security knowledge but also experience with the application of that knowledge.
-Our curriculum is designed to give you both the knowledge you need to move toward the cybersecurity industry and ample experience applying that knowledge to real-world problems.
+Achieving your cybersecurity goals requires deep security knowledge and the ability to demonstrate that knowledge functionally. .
+Our curriculum is designed to give you both — you’ll gain the knowledge employers value and the ability to apply it to real-world problems.

 Throughout the program, you will learn tools and technologies vetted by current practitioners, and learn skills applicable to certifications expected of all serious security professionals.

-At Georgia Tech Cyber and Network Security Boot Camp, learners get hands-on training in networking, systems, web technologies, databases, and defensive and offensive cybersecurity.
-You will also learn methods, techniques, and best practices for accurately conveying the severity of the risks facing an organization’s security posture.
+At Georgia Tech Cyber and Network Security Boot Camp, learners get hands-on training in networking, systems, web technologies, and databases, as well as defensive and offensive cybersecurity.
+You will also learn methods, techniques, and best practices for accurately conveying the severity of risks to an organization’s security posture.

-You’ll learn from skilled instructors and gain real-world experience by collaborating with your peers.
-Through hands-on application, you’ll gain the confidence you need to tap into the industry.
+You’ll learn from skilled instructors and gain interactive experience collaborating with your peers.
+Through real-world application, you’ll gain the confidence you need to tap into the industry.
 The curriculum* will dive into the foundational skills for cyber and network security, including: